GermanBrainRot/Project-Galileo/README.md

 - treating experiment as a ritual by which we larp as the long gone giants, repeating exactly the steps by which they plucked insights from the tree of knowledge rather than encouraging the students to refine the question that the teacher asks with their own curiosity
 - encouraging asking our own questions only at specific points in our academic career where it is necessary to satisfy the bureaucracy of titles, and only after years and years of conditioning us - from childhood! - almost *not to* ask good questions
 - valuing publication quantity over publication quality
-- often hand waving your way through explanations - or even being outright dismissive - whenever a question is uncomfortable given your philosophical commitments
+- often hand waving your way through explanations - or even being outright dismissive - whenever a question is uncomfortable, given your philosophical commitments
 - thinking that truth can be meaningfully established through the inner-academic circle jerk of "peer review" rather than seeking the tax payers' approval (aka "people's review") for your general direction of inquiry

 Academia has become a dead and barren place where groundbreaking discoveries have as little room as in universities at the end of the scholastic era.